WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Linux.rst

 How to Compile WRF-Fire on Linux
 ================================

-The steps provided on this page have been s uccessfully used to compile WRF-Fire with the following Operating System (OS) and compilers.
+The steps provided on this page have been successfully used to compile WRF-Fire with the following Operating System (OS) and compilers.
 Slight modifications may be needed for other  OS and compilers.

 .. raw:: html